 Yes!
 We have large print versions of books and service sheets, and we have a loop system.

 No!
 We do not pass round a collection during services, and whether you make a donation or not is entirely up to you.
 You are welcome at St Andrew's either way, though we do appreciate all donations, large and small.

-If you do want to make a donation there is a collection plate out during services, usually on a table near the church entrance.
+If you do want to make a donation there is a collection plate out during services, usually on a table near the church entrance, and a card reader/mobile payment box.
 For UK tax payers, Gift Aid envelopes are available near to the collection plate.
 Alternatively, and available at any time, a wall safe is on the right as you enter the church.
 Regular members can give by direct debit using the Parish Giving Scheme.
 We can also take payments by card or phone.